ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-ecosystem/jettons-upd.md

 They all require tokens to be **minted** first by a **Jetton Master Contract** before being distributed. **Mintless Jettons** change this approach.
 Instead of **pre-minting** and distributing tokens, they allow users to claim their tokens **on demand** using **Merkle-proof airdrops**.

-> **Merkle-proof airdrops allow tokens to be distributed without pre-minting.
+> **"Merkle-proof airdrops allow tokens to be distributed without pre-minting.
 Instead of sending tokens to every user in advance, the contract stores a single cryptographic hash representing all eligible recipients.
-Users can then claim their tokens by proving their eligibility with a Merkle proof—this reduces blockchain load and gas fees while making airdrops more scalable.**
+Users can then claim their tokens by proving their eligibility with a Merkle proof—this reduces blockchain load and gas fees while making airdrops more scalable."**
 > **Example:** Imagine a project that wants to distribute **1,000,000 jettons** to **100,000 users**.
 > **1. Traditional Airdrop:**
 > The project would need to **mint** all **1,000,000 jettons** and send them individually to each wallet.
 This would mean **100,000 separate transactions**, leading to **high gas fees** and **blockchain congestion**.